d3vilh/openvpn-ui/README.md

 * Restart OpenVPN Server and OpenVPN UI from web interface
 * OpenVPN-UI Admin user and password can be passed via environment variables to container
 * Updated infrustracture:
+  * Alpine Linux as fastest and secure base image
   * GoLang 1.21
   * Beego 2.1 with all vulnerabilities fixed
   * Easy-rsa 3.X